Enuresis

 Enuresis is a repeated inability to control urination.
 Use of the term is usually limited to describing people old enough to be expected to exercise such control.
 Involuntary urination is also known as urinary incontinence.
 The term "enuresis" comes from the ἐνούρησις.

 Enuresis has been previously viewed as a psychiatric condition, however, scientific evidence has shown this view to be unsupported through current understanding of the condition and its underlying causes.

 Management of enuresis varies and includes either mitigation via specialized nightwear or bedding, or identification and correction of the underlying cause, behavioral therapy, and the use of medications.

 Signs and symptoms

-Nocturnal enuresis usually presents with voiding of urine during sleep in a child in whom it is difficult to wake.
+Nocturnal enuresis usually presents with voiding of urine during sleep in a child for whom it is difficult to wake.
 It may be accompanied by bladder dysfunction during the day which is termed non-mono symptomatic enuresis.
 Day time enuresis, also known as urinary incontinence, may also be accompanied by bladder dysfunction.

 The symptoms of bladder dysfunction include: